 On the morning of Aug.
 25, 1936, the Cardinals and Giants were tied for first place in the NL, each with a 72-46 record.
 The Cardinals had a doubleheader against the Braves that Tuesday afternoon at St. Louis.
 The Giants were facing the Reds.

-In the first inning of the first game, the Braves pounded Johnson for eight runs, seven hits and a walk.
-He recorded only two outs before being lifted for right-hander Ed Heusser, the Cardinals’ top reliever in 1936.
+In the opener, the Cardinals started Si Johnson, who had been acquired from the Reds on Aug.
+6. The Braves pounded Johnson for eight runs, seven hits and a walk in the first inning.
+He recorded only two outs before being lifted for Ed Heusser, the Cardinals’ top reliever in 1936.

-In the second game, St. Louis, behind ace Dizzy Dean, led 4-1 through five innings.
-But the Braves rallied and tied the score.
+In the second game, St. Louis, behind ace Dizzy Dean, led 4-1 through five innings, but the Braves rallied and tied the score.
 In the ninth, Si Johnson, the Game 1 starter, relieved Dean.
 He yielded a RBI-single to Jordan and the Braves won, 5-4.
 Johnson was the losing pitcher in both games.

 Coupled with the Giants’ 13th win in a row, a 6-5 victory over the Reds, St. Louis fell 1.5 games behind New York.
 The Giants went on to win the pennant, finishing five games ahead of the Cardinals and Cubs, who tied for second place.